CZERTAINLY/CZERTAINLY-Documentation/docs/certificate-key/protocols/scep/overview.md

+---
+sidebar_position: 1
+---

 # Overview

 One of the most common use cases for SCEP is to manage certificates for devices that do not have a user interface.
 For example, a device that is not a computer, such as a router or a printer, or a computer that is not running any user interface.
 SCEP is also used to manage certificates for mobile devices that are not connected to the network all the time.

 The platform implements SCEP (Simple Certificate Enrolment Protocol) protocol for certificate management and certificate and CRL queries.
 It supports various SCEP clients and are easy to configure and to manage.

-Implementation of SCEP server provides a flexibility for the clients and administrators to choose between running SCEP endpoint that are bound to any [RA Profile](../../concept-design/core-components/ra-profile).
+Implementation of SCEP server provides a flexibility for the clients and administrators to choose between running SCEP endpoint that are bound to any [RA Profile](../../concept-design/core-components/ra-profile.md).

 :::info
 SCEP implementation follows [RFC 8894 - Simple Certificate Enrolment Protocol](https://datatracker.ietf.org/doc/html/rfc8894) with backward compatibility with [draft-nourse-scep-23](https://datatracker.ietf.org/doc/html/draft-nourse-scep-23).